 This medication may cause blurred vision and may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

-Drinking alcohol can increase certain side effects of carbinoxamine. carbinoxamine.
+Avoid drinking alcohol.
+It may increase certain side effects of carbinoxamine.

 Ask a doctor or pharmacist before using any other cold, allergy, or sleep medicine.
 Many combination medicines contain antihistamines.
 Taking certain products together can cause you to get too much of this type of medicine.

 Ask a doctor or pharmacist before using this medicine if you are also using any other drugs, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Some medicines can cause unwanted or dangerous effects when used together.
 Not all possible interactions are listed in this medication guide.